 One factor that flips the decision: what's actually in the pile.

-Dumpster-friendly materials (general-debris bin accepts these): furniture, mattresses, carpet, cardboard, household goods, books, broken appliances (most), kids' toys, foam, plastic, yard waste, broken yard tools, kitchen contents, bathroom contents.
+Dumpster-friendly materials: furniture, mattresses, carpet, cardboard, household goods, broken appliances (most), foam, plastic, yard waste, kitchen and bathroom contents.

-Inert materials (need a separate inert dumpster): concrete, dirt, brick, asphalt, ceramic tile in volume, broken pavers, sod with significant dirt.
+Inert materials (need a separate inert dumpster): concrete, dirt, brick, asphalt, ceramic tile in volume, broken pavers.

-Junk-removal-friendly that's hard for dumpsters: anything heavy that needs to come down stairs (refrigerators from 2nd-floor apartments, pianos, cast-iron tubs); anything liquid that needs special handling; e-waste runs (many junk removal services bundle e-waste recycling).
+Junk-removal-friendly that's hard for dumpsters: anything heavy that needs to come down stairs (refrigerators from 2nd-floor apartments, pianos, cast-iron tubs), liquids needing special handling, e-waste runs.

-Dumpster-prohibited everywhere (both rentals and most junk removal): liquid paint, pool chemicals, automotive fluids, pressurized containers, refrigerants without recovery cert, tube TVs in some counties.
-Both services route hazardous waste to a separate channel usually county hazardous-waste drop-off.
+Prohibited everywhere: liquid paint, pool chemicals, automotive fluids, pressurized containers, refrigerants without recovery cert.
+Both services route hazardous waste to county drop-off.

 The split-the-difference move on mixed projects: rent a dumpster for the main bulk, use junk removal for the awkward subset (the piano, the second-floor freezer).
 Costs both lines but produces the cleanest result.